Traditional British Fish Pie Recipe

 - The fish flakes, chopped eggs and parsley should be added to the bechamel sauce.
 Season with salt and white pepper.
 Combine by using a slow and steady folding motion, rather than a firm stirring motion.

-- Put the pie on to a baking tray (prevents potential spillage going all over oven) and in to the oven for thirty minutes.
+- Put the pie on to a baking tray (prevents potential spillage going all over the oven) and into the oven for thirty minutes.

 - When the pie comes out of the oven, it is technically ready to eat.
 Putting it under a hot grill or broiler for five minutes, however, gives the potato a beautiful golden crust.
-Set aside to rest for ten minutes or so while you perpare your vegetbale accompaniment(s).
+Set aside to rest for ten minutes or so while you prepare your vegetable accompaniment(s).